 Students are required to provide their own laboratory coats, available via the college online shop, as well as to purchase core texts to support studies and make small contributions (usually up to £25) to attend study visits on some modules.

 Please use the following links to learn more about our policies and procedures.

 - Academic Regulations: This programme follow the regulations of The Royal Agricultural University.

 - Student Disciplinary Policy

-Applicants should have a minimum of 80 UCAS points at A-Level or a relevant Level 3 Extended Diploma or equivalent, plus a satisfactory reference.
+Applicants should have a minimum of 104 UCAS points at A-Level or a relevant Level 3 Extended Diploma or equivalent, or an Access to Higher Education Diploma plus a satisfactory reference.